lenworthhenry/dc-summit-2018-node-ecs-fargate-demo/README.md

 #### 1. Fork the GitHub repository

-[Fork](https://help.github.com/articles/fork-a-repo/) the [Amazon ECS sample app](https://github.com/awslabs/dc-summit-2018-node-ecs-fargate-demo) GitHub repository into your GitHub account.
+[Fork](https://help.github.com/articles/fork-a-repo/) the [Node ECS CICD Demo App](https://github.com/awslabs/dc-summit-2018-node-ecs-fargate-demo) GitHub repository into your GitHub account.

 From your terminal application, execute the following command (make sure to